-In this section, we report on some experimental results comparing the different heuristics discussed in §4.
-The objective here is to give an indication of the relative performance of these heuristics.
+In this section, we report on some experimental results comparing the performance of the different heuristics discussed in §4 on a selection of random graphs.
 We consider (simple) random connected graphs and (simple) random 3-regular and 4-regular graphs.
-The machine used for these experiments was an Intel Pentium IV 3GHz with 1GB of memory, running NetBSD v4.99.9.
+The objective here is to give an indication of the relative performance of these heuristics, and we must emphasise caution about drawing more general conclusions from the results.
+Nevertheless, our personal experience in using the tool on general graphs is indeed reflected in the results.